About Culture Study:

 What a Subscription Gets You:

 The weekly posts go out to everyone.
 But subscribing is how you’ll receive the weekly recommendations/links at the end of every Sunday’s newsletter.
-You’ll also be able to comment on posts, and participate in the heart of the Culture Study Community: the weirdly fun/interesting/generative weekly discussion threads, plus the Culture Study Discord, where there’s dedicated space for the discussion of this piece, and equally excellent threads for discussion of Job Searching, You Used to Be a Christian, Brooklyn & Bailey Hive, Spinsters, Fat Space, K-Pop, Non-Toxic Childfree, Doing the Work of Building Community, WTF is Crypto, So Your Parents Are Aging, HIGH PEOPLE ONLY, and a lot more.
+You’ll also be able to comment on posts, and participate in the heart of the Culture Study Community in the form of the weirdly fun/interesting/generative weekly discussion threads.